 NEW YORK The Nielsen Co. has hired McKinsey & Co. partner Steve Hasker to fill the newly created position of president, Media Product Leadership and Advertiser Solutions.

-Hasker will join the company next month and have a dual reporting function to company CEO David Calhoun and Itzhak Fisher, who was just promoted to evp at Nielsen, with responsibility for global product leadership, emerging businesses and strategic planning.
-(Adweek, as well as Mediaweek, is a unit of Nielsen Co.)
+Hasker (shown) will join the company next month and have a dual reporting function to company CEO David Calhoun and Itzhak Fisher, who was just promoted to evp at Nielsen, with responsibility for global product leadership, emerging businesses and strategic planning.
+(Adweek is a unit of Nielsen Co.)

 In this new position, Hasker will direct strategy and development of Nielsen’s media products and services, including measurement of television, online and mobile media, as well as the company’s ongoing work around cross-media measurement.
 Jim O’Hara, who formerly led Media Product Leadership, is moving to Nielsen’s Global Business Solutions division as the client service executive for emerging businesses, Nielsen said.

 Hasker will also oversee Advertiser Solutions, a new business unit designed to help advertisers deliver the right messages to the right consumers, and improve marketing effectiveness and return on investment.
 In this respect, Hasker will work closely with Alan Gould and Ken Orkin, co-CEOs of Nielsen IAG, who have also been tasked with running the day-to-day Advertiser Solutions operation.

 “We are extremely pleased to add a leader of Steve Hasker’s caliber to guide our product efforts across media and advertiser services,” said Calhoun in a statement.
 “This appointment, as well as the creation of Advertiser Solutions, is a significant next step in Nielsen’s continued delivery of insights into the ‘connected consumer.'”